-- Exercise – choose the exercise that you can do that can challenge you a bit but not extend you (you want to avoid injury so make it safe).
+- Exercise – choose the exercise that you can do that can challenge you a bit but not overextend you.
+You want to avoid injury so make it safe.
 If you have exercise equipment at home, that’s great!
 Dust it off and start using it if it’s a safe option for you!
 Of course, there are an extreme amount of videos on Youtube that you can follow like this low impact workout.
 WARNING: For older adults with balance problems, do these exercises with a chair or table or something solid by you or avoid standing exercises altogether.

 - Declutter – most of us will almost always have a room or closet or area within the home that needs some decluttering and/or organizing.
 Now’s a great time to do that and it’s a great way to get moving to perform the tasks.

-- Gardening – whether you have a garden of any size in the backyard or you have a patio or porch that you can do container gardening – it’s a great activity to get you moving.
+- Gardening – whether you have a garden of any size in the backyard or you have a patio or porch where you can do container gardening, it’s a great activity to get you moving.
 The beauty of gardening is that you can accommodate it to your capabilities.
 Here are some great gardening tools that can make the tasks easier for seniors.

-- Walking – although walking is of course “exercise” I wanted to mention it separately because it’s usually the easiest method of exercise for most of us and it’s something that most everyone can do without equipment and pretty much anywhere, no matter where you live.
+- Walking – although walking is of course “exercise,” I wanted to mention it separately because it’s usually the easiest method of exercise for most of us, It’s something that most everyone can do without equipment and pretty much anywhere, no matter where you live.